ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 - When debugging, we're trying to correct our mental models.

+- You will create hypotheses, and test them.

 ## Use print statements

-Add `print()` statements at various points in your code, to understand the flow of execution.
+Add `print()` statements at various points in your code, to trace and understand the flow of execution.

 ## Read the logs